road-core/service/README.md

          provider+model is specified in REST API calls, the default provider and model are used:

          ```yaml
-            ols_config:
+            rcs_config:
               default_provider: my_bam
               default_model: ibm/granite-13b-chat-v2
          ```

-## 3. Configure OLS Authentication
+## 3. Configure RCS Authentication

    NOTE: Currently, only K8S-based authentication can be used.
 In future versions, more authentication mechanisms will be configurable.

-   This section provides guidance on how to configure authentication within OLS.
+   This section provides guidance on how to configure authentication within RCS.
 It includes instructions on enabling or disabling authentication, configuring authentication through OCP RBAC, overriding authentication configurations, and specifying a static authentication token in development environments.

    1. Enabling and Disabling Authentication

-      Authentication is enabled by default in OLS.
+      Authentication is enabled by default in RCS.
 To disable authentication, modify the `dev_config` in your configuration file as shown below:

       ```yaml
          dev_config: